 Unfortunately I have learned over the years years, since focusing on industry first with regards to GIS and academia second, that industries usually like the say they are ahead, or at least believe they are ahead.
 One of the first and perhaps most cited famous people viewed by industry as “ahead of the time” is Edward Tufte.
 It is now 15 or 20 years since he published his two books on Visual Display.

 I find it very amusing to hear from people at work who tell me they just discovered him and want to incorporate his concepts into their work.
 This brings me back to the bell curve as it relates to the status quo–67% of those who say this do not understand anything enough to make such a change come true, another 27% have some idea on what to do but don’t know enough to implement it, and of the remaining 6%, the 5% majority has individuals who can make some parts of these new ideas come to life, often requiring teamwork and time to accomplish this task, and usually with little support from higher authorities.
 Then there are those 0.9% who are able to make things happen, the “Bill Gates” and “Steve Jobs” of their field.
-Unfortunately they are not many leaders or the majority of the working class, if there was this 0.9% wouldn’t exist.
-Such is the end results of being too much within the norms, even when you like to claim you are being innovative.
+Unfortunately there are not many leaders like them, for if there were, this 0.9% wouldn’t exist.
+Such is the end result of being too much in the norm, even when you like to claim innovativeness.

 So what about that last 0.1%?
 They are the true discoverers and inventors, a few of which made it into the system some how.
 They are not people you see in nearly all companies, especially American companies, which seem to like to play down the meaning of teamwork when bringing innovative ideas together within an industry.
 Edward Tufte’s model of how to produce and display information using methods born by creativity and genius is a primary example of this.
 As a statistician, I see 20th century math techniques being applied to 21st century medicine and industry.
 An effective CEO or company will hire the newer people capable of bringing the new knowledge and experience needed for GIS into the workplace.
 Any who don’t will watch as their company falls behind and is replace by the innovators.